Vijayaadhithan/querix-semantic-search/docs/Querix_Analytics_API_Handoff.md

 update only the analytics key variable, recreate only `analytics-api`, verify the new key, and then remove the old client secret.

-Because the current tenant configuration names one Gainr analytics key variable, rotation is an atomic cutover.
+Because a tenant configuration normally names one analytics key variable, rotation is an atomic cutover.
 For zero-downtime overlap, temporarily add a second key environment variable to `api_key_envs`, deploy, migrate clients, then remove the old variable in a later deployment.